Environmental Justice Coordinating CouncilEJCC

 - Take concrete, measurable action to address the priorities of the environmental justice action framework.
 This might include engaging North Minneapolis residents in air, soil and water quality monitoring and remediation, analyzing brownfields and developing plans to generate an environmentally sound community development strategy to improve the quality of life.

-- Connect to the broader network of mainstream environmental organizations and partner to advance career opportunities and both Board and staff leadership roles for American Indian people and people of color in all environmental fields.
+- Connect to the broader network of mainstream environmental organizations and partner to advance career opportunities and both Board and staff leadership Roles of BIPOC communities in all environmental fields.

 In addition, the EJCC convened quarterly dialogues with mainstream environmental organizations to partner around developing a career pathway strategy for more American Indians and people of color to connect to employment opportunities in environmental fields and advance into leadership roles in the field.